 Root Canal vs. Dental Implants: What is the difference?

-Let’s begin with a brief explanation of the two procedures.
-A root canal is when your dentist cleans out the pulp from an infected tooth and then seals the opening with a putty-like substance.
+With a root canal your dentist cleans out the pulp from an infected tooth and then seals the opening with a putty-like substance.
 In some cases, you will get a crown after the root canal is completed.

 Dental implants involve removing the entire tooth and implanting a titanium peg into the jawbone, which is then finished with a crown.